ufrisk/MemProcFS/README.md

 Python support requires Python 3.6.
 The user may specify the path to the Python 3.6 installation with the command line parameter `-pythonhome`, alternatively download [Python 3.6 - Windows x86-64 embeddable zip file](https://www.python.org/downloads/windows/) and unzip its contents into the `files/python36` folder when using Python modules in the file system.
 To use the Python API a normal Python 3.6 installation for Windows is required.

 To capture live memory (without PCILeech FPGA hardware) download [DumpIt](https://www.comae.com/) and start the Memory Process File System via the DumpIt /LIVEKD mode.
-Alternatively, get WinPMEM by downloading and installing the most recent version of [Rekall](https://github.com/google/rekall/releases) and copy the signed driver 'winpmem_x64.sys' from _C:\Program Files\Rekall\resources\WinPmem_ into the files folder.
-DumpIt is recommended over winpmem due to superior stability and lack of blue screens.
+Alternatively, get WinPMEM by downloading the most recent signed [WinPMEM driver](https://github.com/Velocidex/c-aff4/tree/master/tools/pmem/resources/winpmem) and place it alongside MemProcFS - detailed instructions in the [LeechCore Wiki](https://github.com/ufrisk/LeechCore/wiki/Device_WinPMEM).

 PCILeech FPGA will require hardware as well as _FTD3XX.dll_ to be dropped in the files folder.
 Please check out the [LeechCore](https://github.com/ufrisk/LeechCore) project for instructions.